Great Famine (Ireland): Military response

 The Royal Navy squadron stationed in Cork under the command of Rear-Admiral Hugh Pigot undertook significant relief operations from 1846 to 1847, transporting government relief into the port of Cork and other ports along the Irish coast, being ordered on 2 January 1846 to assist distressed regions.
 On 27 December 1846, Trevelyan ordered every available steamship to Ireland to assist in relief, and on 14 January 1847, Pigot received orders to also distribute supplies from the British Relief Association and treat them identically to government aid.
 In addition, some naval officers under Pigot oversaw the logistics of relief operations further inland from Cork.
 In February 1847, Trevelyan ordered Royal Navy surgeons dispatched to provide medical care for those suffering from illnesses that accompanied starvation, distribute medicines that were in short supply, and assist in proper, sanitary burials for the deceased.
-These efforts, although significant, were insufficient at preventing mass mortality from famine and disease.
+These efforts, although significant, did not prevent mass mortality from famine and disease.